ZKing20/Apple-Sales/README.md

 (Will fill in after Notebook Completion, and when insights are finalized)

 ## Repository Structure
 ├── Data/                      (CSV files)

 ├── Notebooks/                 (Jupyter Notebooks for EDA and visualization)

+│   ├── eda_visualizations.py  (Plotting logic)

 ├── Scripts/                   (Python scripts for SQL logic and database connection)

+│   ├── __init__.py            (Allows this folder to be imported by other files)

 │   ├── eda_queries.py         (SQL queries separating logic from presentation)

 │   ├── db_connections.py      (DuckDB connection handling)

-│   ├── eda_visualizations.py  (Plotting logic)
+│   ├── config.py              (Defines variables used in db_connections.py)

-├── Images/                  (Exported charts and graphs used in this README)
+├── Images/                    (Exported charts and graphs used in this README, separated by Key Question)

+├── .vscode/                   (Files needed to replicate this project using vscode)

+│   ├── extensions.json        (packages and modules needed to replicate)

+│   ├── settions.json          (various necessary setings)

+├── .gitignore

+├── .gitattributes

 ├── README.md                  (Project documentation)

 ## Status
 Work in progress - visualization and final insights in progress.

-All of the data was gathered on Kaggle at https://www.kaggle.com/datasets/amangarg08/apple-retail-sales-dataset
+All of the data was gathered on Kaggle at https://www.kaggle.com/datasets/amangarg08/apple-retail-sales-dataset.
+It does NOT represent real Apple Sales data.

 Any and all feedback is greatly appreciated